mui/mui-x/docs/data/date-pickers/base-concepts/base-concepts.md

 {{"demo": "ReferenceDateUsingValue.js"}}

-When `value` and `defaultValue` contains no valid date, the component will try to find a reference date that passed the validation to initialize its rendering:
+When `value` and `defaultValue` contains no valid date, the component will try to find a reference date that passes the validation to initialize its rendering:

 {{"demo": "ReferenceDateDefaultBehavior.js"}}

-You can override this date using the `referenceDate` prop.
+You can override this date using the `referenceDate` prop:

 {{"demo": "ReferenceDateExplicitDateTimePicker.js"}}